martijnbentum/paper_notes_fictional-octo-disco/README.md

 Lakhotia et al. (2021), TL

-Peng and Harwath (2022) TL
+Peng and Harwath (2022) TL Giving up on understanding the probing in this paper.
 BibTeX pengWordDiscoveryVisually2022a

-Peng et al 2023 TL
+Peng et al 2023 TL finished.
 BibTeX pengSyllableDiscoveryCrossLingual2023